-- Any cattle showing evidence/symptoms of any of the following disease conditions (but not limited to) will not be allowed on the grounds: a.
-Respiratory infections - b.
-Ringworm (unless under treatment by directions of a veterinarian) c.
-Scabies - d.
+- 1. Any cattle showing evidence/symptoms of any of the following disease conditions (but not limited to) will not be allowed on the grounds:

+- a.
+Respiratory infections

+- b.
+Ringworm

+- c.
+Scabies

+- d.
 Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern